-While a temporary musty smell from your AC after winter in Amarillo is normal, a persistent odor can hint at underlying issues.
-If your AC unit smells musty and circulates unpleasant odors throughout your home, it can be a sign that it’s harboring mold and mildew and sending spores and other allergens into your rooms.
+While a temporary musty smell from your AC vents after winter in Amarillo is normal, a persistent odor can hint at underlying issues.
+If your AC smells musty and circulates unpleasant odors throughout your home, it can be a sign that it harbors mold and mildew and sends spores and other allergens into your rooms.
+Here are some of the possible reasons why your AC smells, what you can do to prevent it, and when to call in the HVAC experts at Frank’s.

-4 Possible Reasons Why a Musty Smell is Coming from Your Air Conditioner
+5 Possible Reasons Why a Musty Smell is Coming from Your Air Conditioner

 When your AC smells musty, a few factors may be to blame.